ulysses-sl/todomatic/README.md

 + Implemented:
  - Auto-save and load on start and exit
  - Toggle between todo list and done list
+ - Order and color items based on time priority

 + Unimplemented:
  - Add, delete, and defer items
  - Append notes for the detail
- - Order and color items based on time priority
  - Categorize with custom categories
- - Auto-completion for every text entry